hyurl/alar/api.md

 The following properties and methods work in both implementations:

-- `dns: string` Gets the data source name according to the configuration.
+- `dsn: string` Gets the data source name according to the configuration.
 - `open(): Promise<this>` Opens the channel.
 This method is internally called by `ModuleProxy.serve()` and `ModuleProxy.connect()`, you don't have to call it.
 - `close(): Promise<this>` Closes the channel.